Ukrainian forces could pull back from embattled eastern city - Sentinel Colorado

 While Russia has superior firepower, the Ukrainian defenders are entrenched and have shown the ability to counterattack.

-“The absolutely heroic defense of the Donbas continues,” Zelenskyy said late Tuesday in his nightly video address.
+“The absolutely heroic defense of the Donbas continues,” Zelenskyy said Tuesday in his nightly video address.

-Speaking earlier to a Financial Times conference, Zelenskyy insisted on Ukraine’s need to defeat Russia on the battlefield but also said he is still open to peace talks with Russian President Vladimir Putin.
+Speaking earlier to a Financial Times conference, Zelenskyy insisted on Ukraine’s need to defeat Russia on the battlefield but also said he is still open to peace talks with Putin.

-Speaking at a news conference after the talks with Lavrov, Turkish Foreign Minister Mevlut Cavusoglu said his country is “much more optimistic” that Russia and Ukraine can be persuaded to return to talks aimed at ending the war.
-Talks between the two sides hosted by Turkey earlier in the conflict yielded no progress.

 But a former senior U.S. intelligence officer said the time isn’t right.